Lramseyer/vaporview/README.md

 - **Home** and **End** - Scroll to the beginning and end (respectively) of the waveform
 - **Delete** or **Backspace** - Remove Selected Signal
 - **Ctrl/Cmd + Z** or **Ctrl/Cmd + Shift + Z** - Undo or Redo action
+- **Ctrl/Cmd + F** - Search netlist
 - **F2** - Rename selected item
 - **G** - Create new group from selected items
+- **1** through **8** - Change selected signal color
 - **Escape** - Abort click and drag event (Rearranging signals, zoom, scrolling)

 ## Adding and Removing Signals

-Signals may be added or removed through VaporView view container.
-Click on the VaporView Activity Bar icon, and it will show the netlist for the opened waveform file as well as the signals displayed in the tab.
+Signals may be added or removed through Vaporview netlist view.
+Click on the VaporView Activity Bar icon, and it will show the netlist for the opened waveform file.

 ### Adding Signals